 Is Apple Arcade a remote game streaming service like Google’s Stadia?

-No. All Apple Arcade games will involve downloads, much as we see with the existing App Store.
+No. All Apple Arcade games involve downloads, much as we see with the existing App Store.
 As it stands, nothing about Apple Arcade will rely on streaming.

-Will Apple Arcade support family sharing?
+Does Apple Arcade support family sharing?

 Does Apple curate the games on Apple Arcade?

 It depends on which systems you’re talking about.
-Apple says that Apple Arcade games “will not be available on any other mobile platform or in any other subscription service.” (emphasis ours)
+Apple says that Apple Arcade games “will not be available on any other mobile platform or in any other subscription service” (emphasis ours).

 So while you won’t see an Apple Arcade game on Android, you might see it on, say, the PlayStation 4 or the Nintendo Switch.